danlyg/dom_exercises/ids/README.md

 - Perhaps that's better.
 - Change it back to `img/dom_model.svg` for comparison's sake.

+##diagram.setAttribute('src', 'img/dom_basic.png')

 ## Questions

 - Why do we use `.innerHTML` to change the heading but `.setAttribute` to change the diagram?

+## innerHTML helps us change the content within the tag.setAttribrute allows us to change the content within the tag, in this case the src.

 - What was different about the way we changed the `style` of the image from the way we changed its `src`?

+## there really is no difference....